Eigen-Robotics/Eigen-Robotics/README.md

 1. run `make install` in the project root
     - if you are running on macos it will download the pybullet reporitory and built a wheel from scratch
-    - it will proceed to implicitly create a Python venv and install the _default_ and _dev_ dependency extras of `eigen_monster`
+    - it will proceed to implicitly create a Python venv and install the _default_ and _dev_ dependency extras of `eigen_robotics`
 2. activate the venv by executing `source .venv/bin/activate`
 3. run `eigen --help` to verify the installation
 4. run `pytest` to run the tests included